sjai013/unity-gameplay-ability-system/README.md

 This project is heavily inspired by the Unreal Gameplay Ability System, and uses similar terminology, but the implementation is specific to Unity.

-There are three main sub-projects here:
+There are three main sub-projects here (TODO: Unity UPM package list):
 1. Attribute System
 2. Gameplay Tags
 3. Ability System and Gameplay Effects